gjoseph92/soundDB/PREREQUISITES.md

 soundDB itself is actually rather simple.
 Sort of like how using driving directions with Google Maps is simple, but you need to know how to drive a car.

+That could seem discouraging, but take it another way: because Python is so general-purpose, it's an extremely valuable investment of your time to learn.
+As you become proficient with Python, you may find yourself using it for tasks which have nothing to do with soundDB and NVSPL files.

 ## Base Python language

-Just learning to program?
-Try [Learn Python the Hard Way](https://learnpythonthehardway.org/book/), or the [Think Python](http://greenteapress.com/thinkpython/thinkpython.pdf) textbook.
-You will learn to program well, slowly.
+If you are just beginning to program, Python is one of the best places to start.

+- [Learn Python the Hard Way](https://learnpythonthehardway.org/book/) is an intimidatingly-named but very popular resource for learning both the basics of programming and the Python language.
+- The [Think Python](http://greenteapress.com/thinkpython/thinkpython.pdf) textbook is a great option, both for beginners and those cowboy codeslingers who want to finally put in the time to learn to think like computer scientists.

+So you think you can program?

-Already a proficient programmer?
-Try [Crash into Python](https://stephensugden.com/crash_into_python/), which may end up feeling exactly like that.
-Or get familiar with the syntax at <https://learnxinyminutes.com/docs/python3/>.
-The best option might be the official [Python tutorial](https://docs.python.org/3/tutorial/index.html), and skim ahead through parts you already understand.
+- Try [Crash into Python](https://stephensugden.com/crash_into_python/), which may end up feeling exactly like that.
+- Get familiar with the syntax at <https://learnxinyminutes.com/docs/python3/>.
+- Best option?
+Read the [Python tutorial](https://docs.python.org/3/tutorial/index.html) and skim through parts you already understand.

+### Topics to Understand

+However you want to learn, I'd suggest that you feel comfortable with (almost) all of these topics before moving on to NumPy, pandas, and the other scientific computing tools for Python.
+Topics in *italics* are helpful, but not as necessary.
+Googling any of these as `python <topic>` should get you all the answers you need.
+(FYI, being a computer scientist just means Googling things until you figure them out.)

+- Basics
+    - Assigning variables
+    - `print()`
+    - Comparisons (`==`, `<`, `>`, `<=`, `>=`, `is`, `is not`)
+    - Boolean logic (`x and y`, `y or not z`)
+    - `if`, `elif`, and `else`
+    - Built-in `help()`
+- Python data structures
+    - `list`
+    - `tuple`
+    - `dict`
+    - `set`
+    - strings
+- List slicing syntax
+- Iteration
+    - Through lists
+    - Through dicts (using `.keys()`, `.values()`, and `.items()`)
+    - Iterators: `range`, `enumerate`, `zip`
+    - *`map`*
+- List and dictionary comprehensions
+- *Reading and writing files*

+- Functions
+  - *Thinking about function contracts and invariants (how you'd learn functions in a CS101 class)*
+  - Arguments
+  - Returning values
+  - Recursion
+  - Keyword arguments
+  - Lambdas
+  - *Writing documentation strings*
+  - *Unpacking multiple returned values*

+- Importing modules

+- *Classes*
+  - *What is a class?
+What's an instance of a class?
+Why use classes?*
+  - *What is `self`?*
+  - *Magic methods*

 ## The Python Scientific Computing Stack

-### Jupyter

-[Jupyter](http://jupyter.org/) is an interactive environment for Python (and a number of other languages, actually) that combines code and nicely formatted text in cells, a bit like Mathematica or MATLAB&mdash;except that it runs in a web browser.
-You can try it online here: <https://try.jupyter.org/>.

-To run jupyter notebook, open the Command Prompt, `cd` into the directory in which you want to save your notebooks, and run `jupyter notebook`.
-After a couple seconds, a new page will open in your web browser.
-Create a new Python notebook.

-Jupyter is easily learned through Googling and experimentation.
-To get started, you really just need to know that you run cells with `shift`-`enter` (like Mathematica).

-Using Jupyter isn't necessary, but it can be a nicer environment for experimenting and learning, especially when working with pandas.
+Time for the fun parts:

 ### NumPy